 Going back to the beginning of this story, I personally believe that although the Beatles sought forgiveness for More Popular Than Jesus, that privately they held a grudge.
 And became resolved, with no fanfare, to change things…to open the world up to new ideas and a new way of thinking; one in which if they stated their true feelings about religion that they would not be in jeopardy and their careers would not be threatened.

-I don’t think personally that they ever intended evil, but only freedom from dogma.
+In spite of Aleister Crowley’s presence, I don’t think personally that they ever intended evil, but only freedom from dogma.
+Do what thou wilt, in other words.

 That provides the motivation.
 When Sgt.
 Pepper came out on June 1st 1967, the world was already beginning its change.
 The Beatles didn’t cause all of that, but what Sgt.
 Pepper did was catalyze it.
 Apollo C Vermouth insisted for years in his posts, linked to above, that Sgt.
 Pepper was the key to everything and so much of what followed was in actuality an attempt to point people back in the direction of Pepper to find what had been missed.